IBM/ibm-block-csi-driver/docs/content/configuration/importing_existing_volume.md

 Use this procedure to help build a PV YAML file for your volumes.

-**Note:** These steps are set up for importing volumes from an IBM Storage Virtualize family system.
-Change parameters, as needed.
+These steps are set up for importing volumes from an IBM Storage Virtualize family system.
+Change parameters, as needed.{: note}

 1. Create a persistent volume (PV) YAML file.

-    **Important:** Be sure to include the `storageClassName` and `controllerPublishSecretRef` parameters or errors may occur.
+Be sure to include the `storageClassName` and `controllerPublishSecretRef` parameters or errors may occur.{: attention}

 2. Take the `volume_name` and other optional information (collected before the procedure) and insert it into the YAML file (under `spec.csi.volumeAttributes`).

-    **Important:** If using the CSI Topology feature, the `spec.csi.volumeHandle` contains the management ID (see [Creating a StorageClass with topology awareness](creating_storageclass_topology_aware.md)).
-In the example below, the `spec.csi.volumeHandle` would read similar to the following:<br> `SVC:demo-system-id-1:0;600507640082000B08000000000004FF`
+If using the CSI Topology feature, the `spec.csi.volumeHandle` contains the management ID (see [Creating a StorageClass with topology awareness](creating_storageclass_topology_aware.md)).
+In the example below, the `spec.csi.volumeHandle` would read similar to the following: `SVC:demo-system-id-1:0;600507640082000B08000000000004FF`{: important}

     ```
     apiVersion: v1